flylarb/iOS-Performance-Tweaks/README.md

 Diagnostic (almost everything relate to it, deleting all of them make bootloop) Syncing (app notification and continuity still working) Background task (not everything)
-GPU logging
+GPU logging.
-FaceTime and iMessages (they are power hungry)
+FaceTime and iMessages (they are power hungry).
-Screen Time (also power hungry)
+Screen Time (also power hungry).
-Battery usage (as it count as log)
+Battery usage (as it count as log).
-Attention Aware (power hungry)
+Attention Aware (power hungry).
-TV Provider (from settings app)
+TV Provider (from settings app).
-Sensor usage in privacy (from settings app)
+Sensor usage in privacy (from settings app).
-Dictionary
+Dictionary.
-Spotlight search (they still patially working)
+Spotlight search (they still patially working).